The Best Time to Visit Tasmania

 Tasmania is renowned for its natural beauty and unusual wildlife.

-If you want to plan your road trip around these Instagrammable icons then click on the sections below to find out the best times to visit Tasmania…
+If you want to plan your road trip around these Instagrammable icons then this info is exactly what you need to plan the best time to visit Tasmania…

 If you’re wondering the best time to visit Cradle Mountain, you’ll be pleased to hear that it is spectacular year-round, and it’s one location where you don’t need to be too fussy about timing.

-In summer you can kayak Dove Lake at the foot of Cradle Mountain, while winter is particularly beautiful after snow has fallen on its lofty peaks.
+In summer you can kayak Dove Lake at the foot of Cradle Mountain, autumn sees its slopes covered in shades of yellow and orange, and winter is particularly beautiful after snow has fallen on its lofty peaks.

-The West Coast gets a lot of rainfall and if you’d prefer to experience Macquarie Harbour, the West Coast Wilderness Railway, or the many rainforest walking trails while (relatively) dry, your best time to visit the West Coast is in summer.
+The West Coast gets a lot of rainfall and if you’d prefer to experience a cruise up the Gordon River, the West Coast Wilderness Railway, or the many rainforest walking trails while (relatively) dry, your best time to visit the West Coast is in summer.

 But…visit in autumn and you’ll see the dozens of varieties of colourful mushrooms emerging from the rainforest floor – it’s quite a sight!